 Associate Provost and Academic Director of Diversity & Inclusion, and Lecturer of Education

-Associate Provost Chapman has been at Wellesley College since 2011 where she provides strategic leadership and vision for the College’s diversity, academic, and faculty initiatives.
+Associate Provost Chapman has been at Wellesley College since 2011 where she provides strategic leadership and vision for the College’s diversity and inclusion, and academic and faculty excellence initiatives.

-As a member of The Partnerships for Diversity & Inclusion team, Dr. Chapman partners with her colleagues, Robin Cook-Nobles, director of the counseling service and interim director of the Office of Intercultural Education, and Carolyn Slaboden, assistant vice president and director of human resources and equal opportunity, to promote and support equity efforts across the campus.
-Professor Chapman works with the Pforzheimer Learning and Teaching Center on faculty development and student achievement issues and with academic departments as they conduct searches for new faculty members.
-In addition, she leads special projects on behalf of the provost's office.
+Dr. Chapman and colleagues Robin Cook-Nobles, director of counseling services and dean of the office of intercultural education, and Carolyn Slaboden, assistant vice president for human resources, comprise the Partnerships for Diversity & Inclusion, which advances equity efforts across the campus.
+Dr. Chapman works on faculty development and student achievement issues and collaborates with academic departments on faculty searches.
+In addition, she handles special projects on behalf of the provost's office.

-Dr. Chapman earned her S.M degree at MIT’s Artificial Intelligence Laboratory and her Ph.D. in Electrical Engineering and Computer Science from Massachusetts Institute of Technology.
-Dr. Chapman’s research interests include design of computational tools for learning in public spaces, and equity issues as they relate to learning technologies and technology-driven pedagogy.
-Her publications include the book, The Computer Clubhouse: Constructionism and Creativity in Youth Communities and chapters in Social Capital and Information Technology, Falling for Science: Objects in Mind, Communities of Practice: Creating Learning Environments for Educators, and the chapter, Diversity and Inclusion in the Learning Enterprise: Implications for Learning Technologies in the forthcoming Handbook of Learning Technology by Wiley Publishers.
+Dr. Chapman earned her S.M and her Ph.D. degrees in Electrical Engineering and Computer Science from Massachusetts Institute of Technology where she conducted research at the MIT Artificial Intelligence Laboratory and the MIT Media Laboratory.
+Her research interests include design and use of computational tools for learning in public spaces, and examining equity issues as they relate to learning technologies and culturally-responsive pedagogy.
+Her publications include the book, The Computer Clubhouse: Constructionism and Creativity in Youth Communities and chapters in Social Capital and Information Technology, Falling for Science: Objects in Mind, Communities of Practice: Creating Learning Environments for Educators, and The Wiley Handbook of Learning Technology.